Cook Like Czechs

 Boiled potatoes as a side dish

-Do you like potatoes as a side dish?
-I have an easy recipe for peeled, boiled potatoes seasoned with caraway and lovage.
-The potatoes will take on the flavor of the spices and definitely won't end up bland.
+Do you love potatoes as a side dish?
+I have a simple recipe for peeled, boiled potatoes seasoned with caraway seeds and lovage.
+These flavorful potatoes are sure to be a hit and never bland.

 Servings: 4